Gender Pay Gap Report 2018

 The British Government describes the gender pay gap as an equality measure that shows the difference in average earnings between women and men.
 BBC News further defines it as the percentage difference between average hourly earnings for men and women.
-Lastly, the Office of National Statistics provides a summarised overview of what is needed within the published reports, which is the difference in median pay between men and women.
-The Office for National Statistics measures for the gender pay gap are calculated as the difference between median gross hourly earnings (excluding overtime) as a proportion of median gross hourly earnings (excluding overtime) for men.
+Lastly, the Office of National Statistics provides a summarised overview of what is needed within the published reports, which is the difference in median/mean pay between men and women.
+The Office for National Statistics measures for the gender pay gap are calculated as the difference between median/mean gross hourly earnings (excluding overtime) for women, as a proportion of median/mean gross hourly earnings (excluding overtime) for men.
 But crucially this measure does not take into account equal pay for equal work.

-New legislation surrounding the issue that is the gender pay gap requires that employers with 250 or more employees to publish statutory calculations every year showing how large the pay gap is between their male and female employees.
-From April 2017 employers have up to 12 months to publish this information, making the deadline the 4th April 2018.
+The legislation surrounding the issue that is the gender pay gap requires employers with 250 or more employees to publish statutory calculations every year showing how large the pay gap is between their male and female employees.
+From April 2018 employers have up to 12 months to publish this information, making the deadline the 4th April 2019.

 Cardiff University Students’ Union Backgound